banasibb/PyBer_Challenge/README.md

 - The total amount of fares for each city type
 - The average fare per ride for each city type
 - The average fare per driver for each city type
+The data was divided into three categories based on geographic region.
+A total of 66 cities qualified as "Urban," another 36 cities qualified as "Suburban," and the remaining 18 cities were considered "Rural" in this analysis.
+There were a total of 2,375 rides in the ride_data.csv data set
 ### Resources
 - Software Python 3.7.13, Matplotlib 3.5.2
 - Data: city_data.csv, ride_data.csv